fbuessen/SpinParser/README.md

 	+ res/
 		- lattices.xml
 		- models.xml
-		...
 ```
-The file `install/bin/spinParser` is the main executable.
+The file `bin/SpinParser` is the main executable.
-Some example definitions of lattices and models are included in `install/res/lattices.xml` and `install/res/models.xml`, respectively.
+Some example definitions of lattices and models are included in `res/lattices.xml` and `res/models.xml`, respectively.
-The developer documentation / API reference is located in `install/doc/index.html`, which you can open in your browser for reading.
+The developer documentation / API reference is located in `doc/index.html`, which you can open in your browser for reading.

 ### Install optional tools
-The SpinParser ships with a few optional tools which help in the evaluation of pf-FRG calculations; they are located in the `install/opt`.
+The SpinParser ships with a few optional tools which help in the evaluation of pf-FRG calculations; they are located in the `opt` directory.

-Most importantly, the collection contains some Python scripts located in `install/opt/python`.
+Most importantly, the collection contains some Python scripts located in `opt/python`.
-In order to use the Python tools, the directory `install/opt/python` should be added to the `$PYTHONPATH` environment variable, such that the scripts can be found by the Python installation.
+In order to use the Python tools, the directory `opt/python` should be added to the `$PYTHONPATH` environment variable, such that the scripts can be found by the Python installation.

 The Python module `spinparser.ldf` provides the following functions:
 - plot: Used to plot and verify lattice spin models used in SpinParser calculations.
 See the section "Verify the model implementation" for an example application.